 This approach is sustained by meaningful actions, assuring that these initiatives promote change with real impacts in the community.
 This strategy is designed to accommodate the different capability and maturity levels of each community.
 It is action and results’ oriented, so it can be flexible and adaptable to different realities and experiences.
 This flexibility is the key to actions and partnerships sustainability.

-Other evidence of the sustainability and horizontal integration is the recent creation in the Municipality of the new Local Development Department, which means the recognition of the local development in BIP/ZIP territories.
+Other evidence of the sustainability and horizontal integration was the creation in the Municipality of the Local Development Department in 2015, which means the recognition of the local development in BIP/ZIP territories.

 Another key factor to achieve a sustainable challenge is the inclusion of local communities and their stakeholders in all BIP/ZIP local development approach.
 This means that when the community is involved in all parts of the process (thinking, decision making, implementation, and monitoring of results), it multiplies the sustainability of the action.